geedrius/NLog.Targets.Journald/README.md

 ### How to use

- 1. Add reference to `NLog.Targets.Journald.csproj` in your application project.
+ 1. Add reference to `NLog.Targets.Journald` [NuGet package](https://www.nuget.org/packages/NLog.Targets.Journald/) in your project.
  2. Modify your application configuration to load and use `Journald` target.

 ### `NLog.config` configuration snippet